OVER 80Impaired Driving Solutions - Lawyer Brian Starkman DUI/DWI (Ontario)

 This is the most common drinking and driving allegation.
 It is an offence to operate a motor vehicle in Canada with an alcohol level that exceeds 80 milligrams of alcohol per 100 millilitres of blood.
 If the prosecution can prove that at the time of driving your blood alcohol level was in excess of that legal limit, you will be found guilty.

 Defences to this charge are far more numerous and complex than the defences to an impaired driving charge.
 Moreover, innovative and “exotic” defences will often gain traction for a limited period of time before a higher court will shut down the defence.
-A competent drinking and driving specialist will always be aware of these defences during their “shelf life” and use such defences to their client’s advantage.
-The non specialist will often only learn of the defence after it’s too late, that is, after a high court rules against the defence once and for all.
+An experienced lawyer will always be aware of these defences during their “shelf life” and use such defences to their client’s advantage.

 There are defences to over 80 charges that have stood the test of time.

 1. Evidence to the contrary – A breathalyzer machine is not infallible nor are the people who operate them.
 Because of this fact, both Parliament and the courts have allowed persons who dispute the accuracy of the breathalyzer machine to challenge the results in court.
 On July 2nd of 2008, the Criminal Code was amended to make it more difficult to advance this type of defence on an Over 80 charge.
 Prior to July 2nd, the defence was not required to lead evidence that the breathalyzer intstrument malfunctioned in some way.
-That all changed with Bill C-2 that became the law of the land on July 2nd.
+That all changed with Bill C-2 which became the law of the land on July 2nd.
 Now, your lawyer must lead evidence to show that the instrument malfunctioned or that the breathalyzer operator erred in his use of the instrument.
-As you can imagine, an inexperienced lawyer who has had little experience arguing issues related to the breathalyzer will be at a decided disadvantage when attempting to make arguments pursuant to these recent amendments.
-Don’t leave your fate in the hands of anyone other than a competent drinking and driving specialist to lead this defence or you will be destined to fail.
+An experienced lawyer will be knowledgeable and up to date on both the law and the technical issues to be aware of relating to the proper operation of a breathalyzer.

 3. The right to counsel – All persons are entitled to speak to a lawyer before providing breath samples into a breathalyzer and, on occasion, they are also entitled to speak to a lawyer before providing a breath sample into a roadside screening device.
 This general right also has many correlative rights, for example, the right to speak to counsel in private and the right to counsel of one’s choice.
 This has become a very fertile ground for arguments in over 80 charges.
-Again, the drinking and driving specialist will be well versed in the law related to right to counsel and more importantly, will keep abreast of the changes in the law in this area which can often occur at a furious pace.
+An experienced lawyer will be well versed in the law related to right to counsel and more importantly, will keep abreast of the changes in the law in this area which can often occur at a furious pace.